This is my second write-up on Facebook architecture. In the first, I covered the databases, the persistence tech used @Facebook.

 This module provides online availability information of the connections/friends of a user.
 It’s written in C++ & is the most heavily pinged module of the system.

-The module aggregates the online info of the users in-memory & sends the information to the client when requested.
+The module aggregates the online info of the users in memory & sends the information to the client when requested.

 Channel Servers

-Channel Servers take care of message queuing and delivery.
+Channel servers take care of message queuing and delivery.
 The functionality is written using Erlang.

 Erlang is a concurrent functional programming language used for writing real-time scalable & highly available systems like instant messaging, fintech apps, online telephony etc.

-The run-time system for Erlang has built-in support for concurrency, distribution & fault-tolerance.
+The run-time system for Erlang has built-in support for concurrency, distribution & fault tolerance.

-The channel servers leverage Mochi Web library.
+The channel servers leverage the Mochi Web library.
 It is an Erlang library for building lightweight HTTP servers.
 The messages sent by users are queued in the channel servers.
 Each message has a sequence number to facilitate synchronous communication between any two or more users.

 Chat Logger